Loving, Serving and Investing in our Community

 The first four years of our small local charity were incredibly challenging, re-warding and a learning journey.
 We have labelled them RB1.
 The background to RB1 may be found below.
 We are so thankful for RB1, but equally are up for the challenge ahead that is "RB2".

-Having made the decision to move the Rusty Bucket on to the next stage, the trustees met regularly to pray and discuss what it is that God has laid on our hearts.
+Having made the decision to move the Rusty Bucket forward, the trustees met regularly to pray and discuss what it is that God has laid on our hearts.

 Community is central to our vision and "RB2" WILL reflect that.

 Home is where community is central - where community begins.

 A place that is not only welcoming and non-judgemental, but lived in too!